+A. Electrical

-- A. Electrical - 1.
-The Contractor shall be responsible for distribution of electrical power to new enclosure from existing circuit, remounting and updating as needed a standard 120v outlet within the new enclosure as required. - 2.
-The contractor shall be responsible for connecting ground point to all equipment in accordance with NEC Code, local codes, and standards specified herein. - 3.
-Conduit infrastructure system, including wire for AC Power and grounding for the System(s), are provided by the contractor.
-All electrical installation shall be in accordance with division 26 and the National Electric Code. - B. Conduit and Cable Management - 1.
-Install signal cable in conduit for any cable outside of building cable tray.
-Existing conduit for system being replaced may be re-used as applicable and if determined to be in good condition by the Owner.
+- 1. The Vendor shall be responsible for the breaker panel and distribution of electrical power from the panel to the equipment as required. - 2.
+A ground point will be provided in each equipment room or enclosure electrical panel.
+The Vendor shall be responsible for connecting ground point to all equipment in accordance with NEC Code, local codes, and standards specified herein. - 3.
+Conduit infrastructure system, including wire for AC Power and grounding for the Audio System(s), are provided by the Vendor.
+Coordination between different disciplines is required to achieve a proper conduit system installation and power provisions for the Audio System(s).
+All electrical installations shall be in accordance with division 26 and the National Electric Code.

+B. Conduit and Cable Management

+- 1. Install signal cable in conduit as shown on drawings.
 If additional conduit/raceway/tray is required for systems, provide at no additional cost. - 2.
-Conduit/raceway/tray/wire management required for a complete system or by code is to be included in this scope of work. - 3.
+Conduit/raceway/tray/wire management not shown on these drawings but required for a complete system or by code is to be included in this scope of work. - 3.
 Cabling exposed to public view is to be in conduit.
-Exterior junction boxes, conduit/raceway, terminations, etc. and those within enclosures where enclosures are exposed to outdoor conditions are to meet NEMA ratings for outdoor electrical applications. - C. Structural - 1.
-The contractor shall be responsible for design and structural engineering for all brackets attaching the system antennas to the building. - D. Networks
+Exterior junction boxes, conduit/raceway, terminations, etc. and those within enclosures where enclosures are exposed to outdoor conditions are to meet NEMA ratings for outdoor electrical applications.

+C. Structural